Bira/octopus-carnival/_drafts/wir-dscc-nibenay.md

 Still, Nibenay hasn't completely abandoned his research.
-He seems to be particularly interested in Athas' distant past, and is rumored to be looking for a way to bring about a new Age.
+He seems to be particularly interested in Athas' distant past, and is rumored to be looking for a way to "bring about a new Age".
+That probably involves some sort of large-scale environmental engineering, though it's unlikely to be beneficial to the inhabitants.

 ## The Numbers